-Barthélemy Bacheville: Napoleonic soldier, outlaw & perfumer
+Barthélemy Bacheville: Napoleonic Soldier, Outlaw & Perfumer

-Last week I looked at the demi-soldes, France’s half-pay veterans of the Napoleonic Wars, many of whom appear as characters in Napoleon in America.
+In an earlier post I looked at the demi-soldes, France’s half-pay veterans of the Napoleonic Wars, many of whom appear as characters in Napoleon in America.
 Captain Barthélemy Bacheville is a particularly interesting example of the species.
 A great admirer of Napoleon, Bacheville fought in most of the Emperor’s campaigns and followed him into exile on Elba.
 This meant he returned to France with Napoleon when the latter escaped from Elba.
 Bacheville thus started off on a bad footing with the Bourbons after Napoleon’s 1815 defeat.
 Things got worse from there.

 A grenadier of the Old Guard

 Barthélemy Bacheville was born around 1780 in Trévoux, France, north of Lyon.
 His parents were merchants.
 Though his family thought he was destined for an industrial career, Bacheville instead joined the French army.
 From 1802 to 1808 he served with an infantry regiment in Italy.
 Selected to join a regiment of grenadiers of the Imperial Guard, he fought in Spain from 1808 to 1811.
 He then embarked on Napoleon’s disastrous 1812 Russian campaign, and had his feet and nose frozen during the retreat from Moscow.

 Bacheville, who hugely admired Napoleon, provides insight into how the Emperor retained his soldiers’ devotion.